ibrahimGozlukaya/DSA210-/README.md

 ---

 ##  7. Expected Results
-The project expects to find a **positive relationship** between economic stress indicators (inflation, unemployment, low GDP growth) and social media participation.
+The project expects to find a **positive relationship** between economic stress indicators (inflation, unemployment, and social media participation.
 It further expects that **lower consumer confidence** amplifies this effect (H2), and that when usage rises, **entertainment-oriented platforms** benefit more than professional ones (H3).
 ---

 *End of README.md*